-The food supply of the world is varied, and all diets differ for many reasons like location, body size, gender, and more.
+The world’s food supply varies, and all diets differ for many reasons, like location, body size, gender, and more.

 The Three E’s of Nutrition

 There are three categories we generally see for nutrition practices today.
-These are besides the clinical nutrition and disease treatment.
+These are clinical nutrition and disease treatment.